'I Regret Everything': Toni Morrison Looks Back On Her Personal Life

 GROSS: How did they find that out, that there was a spark under the pillow?

-MORRISON: Well, when they went in - you know, they just break into your house - fire department - when they save you or save - put out the fire, and they look for the source.
-And one pillow was burnt a lot on one side, and on the other was this tiny, little hole that they recognized as, you know, a coal that was still burning...
+MORRISON: Well, when they went in - you know, they just break into your house, fire department, when they save you or, say, put out the fire, and they look for the source.
+And I assumed it was the logs in the fireplace.
+And they poured flame retardant or whatever, water.
+And then they looked at the furniture, and one pillow was burnt a lot on one side, and on the other was this tiny, little hole that they recognized as, you know, a coal that was still burning...

 GROSS: Oh.